nat1994/addressbook-level3/doc/DeveloperGuide.md

 **MSS**

-1.The user finds all persons who have the friends tag 2.Addressbook shows a list of persons
+1.The user finds all persons who have the certain tag 2.AddressBook shows a list of persons
-3.User requests to change the name of the friends tag 4.User inputs the buddies tag
+3.User requests to change the name of the certain tag 4.User inputs the new tag
+5.AddressBook confirms this with the user
+6.User re-confirms with AddressBook
-5.Addressbook renames all friends tag with a buddies tag
+5.AddressBook renames all of those tags with a new tag

 **Extensions**
 2a.
 The list is empty

-> Use case ends
+>AddressBook informs the user that the list is empty Use case resumes at step 1

 4a.
 The user inputs a tag that already exists

 >4a1.
-AddressBook shows an error message
- Use case resumes at step 4
+AddressBook informs the user that the tag already exists Use case resumes at step 4

 ## Appendix C : Non Functional Requirements